Secuoyas-Experience/covid-19-es/README.md

 Reports are published at [Ministry of Health](https://www.mscbs.gob.es/profesionales/saludPublica/ccayes/alertasActual/nCov-China/situacionActual.htm).
 However, reports are hard to retrieve, and data is hardcoded.

-AS a result, we have digitized and organized reports and data, in order to make analysis by third parties easier and faster, as we believe that speed is paramount.
+As a result, we have digitized and organized reports and data, in order to make analysis by third parties easier and faster, as we believe that speed is paramount.

 ## Repository Structure